-The application was advertised, an on-site notice displayed on the property and resident/property owners in the vicinity of the property were notified in accordance with the MDCP 2011.
+The application was advertised, an on-site notice displayed on the property and neighbours in the vicinity of the property were notified in accordance with Council's Community Engagement Framework.
 In response, no submissions were received.

 5(g) The Public Interest